nvi-inc/fs-vgos/fs-vgos.md

 >     cryo
 >

-If it is working, you will see the readouts for the 20K and 70K stages.
+If it is working, you will see the readouts for the vacuum pressure and 20K and 70K stages.
 If not, see the [Setup MCI server] section in the appendix.

 Mount Mark 6 Modules